 Ron Atkinson never finished any lower than 4th in the league during his time at Manchester Utd, and at the start of the 1985/86 season his side won their first ten matches, before eventually finishing 4th again.
 This would have been interesting form to have during a Cup Winners’ Cup campaign.
 That early season success should have steered them through the early rounds quite comfortably, but the Red Devils’ poor second half of the season surely would have ruined any chance of them getting past one of the strongest sides of the 80s, Dynamo Kiev, who went on to win the trophy.
 Although many people would still point to the brilliant Cup Winners’ Cup campaign United had enjoyed under Atkinson in the 1983/84 season, where they made the semi-finals before going out to Juventus.
 The quarter-final that year was one of the great English comebacks, beating Diego Maradona’s Barcelona 3-0 at home after losing 2-0 in the Nou Camp.
 That home leg is still spoken by fans as one of the best atmospheres ever heard at Old Trafford.

 In the UEFA Cup, you can’t look any further than double-winning Liverpool for the best chance of an English team overcoming the eventual winners, Real Madrid.
 Especially as Liverpool were seasoned campaigners in Europe before that, winning their fourth European Cup in 1984 and getting to the final at Heysel.
 With league finishes of 10th and 14th for Tottenham and Southampton respectively, it’s difficult to imagine the impact either club would’ve had in the competition.
-The 1985 League Cup winners Norwich City were now playing in Division Two and would surely have just been grateful for the trip out of Norfolk.
+The 1985 League Cup winners Norwich City were now playing in Division Two and at that time would surely have been ecstatic just to have a match on the continent.

 European Cup: Liverpool (League champions)